Domoconnor/orange-corpus/final.md

 Version control was necessary for this projects as it provided a log of what had been done which we could revert back to if anything went wrong.
 It also allowed us all to view the code so it could be looked over to check what was being written and committed was sane.We decided to use git for version control as it is an industry standard and we all had some experience of using it.
 We are hosting the remote repository on github as it provides an easy to use interface and also allows transfer of repository ownership should someone else wish to take the project on in future.

 ##### Outcome of Iteration
 We produced a system that would take data it recieved from requests and store it in a database.
 This system ran in a local development environment so was no accessible outside of the computer it was running on.
 It also showed pages that displayed basic data such as a table of timestamps and readings.
+This was written using the slim framework

-#### Iteration 2
+#### Iteration 2 - Splitting Front and Back End

 ##### Issues with previous iteration